Paper wealth: Other forms of wealth

-Beyond real assets and financial assets, other valuable intangible assets, which are popularly referred to as "wealth", are formally referred to as forms of "capital".
+Beyond real and financial assets, other valuable intangible assets, commonly referred to as "wealth", are formally classified as forms of "capital".
 At the individual level these are referred to as human capital, including education and social connections, while at the social level these are referred to as social capital, and include communities, social norms, and institutions; more traditionally these were referred to as "civilization", but this usage is now considered pejorative.
 There is also what Pierre Bourdieu calls cultural capital, the asset of knowledge and connections that university-educated people have.